victoryil/spark-xlsx/RELEASING.md

 # Releasing to Maven Central

-This document provides detailed instructions for project maintainers on how to release new versions of the Spark XLSX library to Maven Central via Sonatype OSSRH.
+This document provides detailed instructions for project maintainers on how to release new versions of the Spark XLSX library to Maven Central via Central Sonatype.

 ## Prerequisites

 Before you can release to Maven Central, you need:

-1. A Sonatype JIRA account (create one at https://issues.sonatype.org/secure/Signup!default.jspa)
+1. A Sonatype account (create one at https://central.sonatype.org/)
-2. Access to the `dev.victoryil` group ID in Sonatype OSSRH
+2. Access to the `dev.victoryil` group ID in Central Sonatype
 3. GPG keys for signing the artifacts
 4. Maven installed on your system